Bruceli-iscool/Text-Language/src/syntax-highligther/README.md

 # Syntax-Highligther for Text-language

 This is the project for building a vscode syntax highligther for Text-Language.

+Note: defunct